Black Widow’s White Costume & Comic History Explained

-At Disney's D23 Expo, Marvel Studios revealed footage of Black Widow.
-Attendees were able to see Black Widow fighting Taskmaster and she was dressed in a white costume, which is in sharp contrast to her traditional black suit.
-(After all, she is called Black Widow.)
+The newly-released first trailer for Black Widow features footage of Black Widow in her new white costume, including a sequence where she drops onto a bridge ready for action, and then she's wearing it in the "family" scene as well.
+It's in sharp contrast to her traditional black suit, because, after all, she is called Black Widow.)
 Since Black Widow, in both comics and movies, has a background in espionage and specializes in stealth, white seems like a strange color for her, but the footage indicates that Black Widow is wearing this new suit for a tactical reason.
 She's surrounded by snow, so it helps her blend in much better than what she usually wears.

 Black Widow's white costume comes directly from Marvel Comics, but it's not by any means a classic outfit.
 It first debuted in the limited series Black Widow: Deadly Origin, which was released in 2010 to coincide with her MCU debut in Iron Man 2.
 Deadly Origin was a story that saw Black Widow haunted by skeletons from her closet.
 The series sent Black Widow around the globe as she fought a conspiracy designed to kill everyone she had ever cared about, including Daredevil, Hawkeye, Hercules, and more.